SAN DIEGO INSURANCE FRAUD ATTORNEY

 - CA PC 550(b)(1) is a more specific insurance fraud crime that deals with statements or writings made by a defendant.
-When fraud investigators speaking to defendants they will usually record the phone call or meeting.
-While the statements are not always made under penalty of perjury they are recorded to ensure that the insurance company has a record.
+When fraud investigators speak to defendants, they will usually record the phone call or meeting.
+While the statements are not always made under penalty of perjury, they are recorded to ensure that the insurance company has a record.
 Statements made which are intentionally false can trigger this criminal section.
-Written statements related to an incident such as a theft or property damage can also be used under this law.
+Written statements related to an incident such as theft or property damage can also be used under this law.

 - CA PC 550(b)(3) is the making of written or verbal statements to conceal or mislead about the facts of an event.
 Knowingly making false statements about an event or failing to disclose information necessary for the claim can be considered a Felony.
 Like any insurance fraud crime, the prosecutor must be able to prove intent and a desire to mislead for fraudulent purposes.
 The mistake of facts and lack of intent do not amount to a criminal offense.

 Most criminal defense lawyers do not handle complex matters like insurance fraud.
-An insurance fraud lawyer should be highly experienced with these types of cases.
-A defendant should know that if their career and livelihood are on the line that their criminal defense attorney has experience presenting such a case to a jury.
+Our San Diego insurance fraud lawyers are highly experienced with these types of cases.
+A defendant should know that if their career and livelihood are on the line that their defense attorney has experience presenting such a case to a jury.

 Insurance fraud is aggressively prosecuted in the state by special divisions of the DA’s office.
 These departments work differently than other criminal divisions because their goal is to support the interests of private businesses like insurance companies.
 Recovery of funds paid for fraudulent claims or investigation is often what drives these cases.